lbacigal/startup/notes.md

 * [] (optional) add a 'lock' button to sliders
 * [] (optional) alphabetize the filters in the js file *(they're messy)*

+**Startup JavaScript Assignment**
+* [x] Review and deploy Simon JavaScript
+  * [x] Clone the Simon JavaScript repository to your development environment.
+  * [x] Open the project in VS Code and examine the application's use of JavaScript.
+  * [x] Execute in your development environment using the VS Code Live Server extension.
+  * [x] Debug using the browser's dev tools to step through the JavaScript using the Source tab.
+  * [x] Deploy to your production environment using the deployment script so that it is available with your domain's simon subdomain.
+* [] Represent each of the required technologies with JavaScript either as a complete implementation or with mocked implementation that will be replaced later.
+  * [x] Have JavaScript that takes user input and adds it to the mocked database data.
+This should be something simple like an array or object in your JavaScript that will eventually be replaced by service endpoint database calls.
+  * [] Have JavaScript that reads the login input and displays the user name.
+  * [] Have JavaScript that mocks your database data and injects it into the DOM.
+  * [] Use the `localstorage` API to keep data between pages and browser sessions.
+  * [] Have JavaScript that mocks out the realtime data you expect to get from the server using WebSocket and inject it into the DOM.
+* [] Make sure your name is displayed in the application and that there is a link to your GitHub repository.
+* [] Periodically commit and push your code to GitHub.
+* [] Periodically update your startup repository's notes.md file to reflect what you have learned and want to remember.
+* [] Push your final version of your project to GitHub.
+* [] Deploy your startup application to your production environment (your server).
+* [] Make sure your application is available from your production environment.
+* [] Upload the URL to your startup application to the Canvas assignment.

+### Technologies I plan to implement
+* [] Login - placeholder array for login information
+* [] Community post Database - placeholder array for posts the community has made & uploaded
+* [] Post Reaction - placeholders for people to upvote / downvote posts they see
+* [] Editor Tab Controls - placeholders for the editor tab so the different image values can change

 **Startup Service Criteria**
 * [] Create an HTTP service using Node.js and Express